Nightwatch/-DEPRECATED-db/README.md

 All methods in the module return a promise.

 The module itself does not handle any exceptions, it simply executes something and immediately returns the result.
 You will have to handle the exceptions on your end.

-## Tables
-There are several tables in the database.
-NatsukiDB uses a relational database, PostgreSQL, allowing the database to be composed of several small tables for the fastest queries.

-### User

-Global information about the user.

-#### UserBalance

-User's credit balance and net worth.

-#### UserLevel

-User's level and XP.

-#### UserProfile

-User's profile settings.

-#### UserGuild

-User's information about the guilds they are in.

-#### UserReputation

-User's reputation, given from other members.

-#### UserWarning

-User's warning logs from all servers they received a warning.

-#### UserKick

-User's kick logs from all servers they were kicked from.

-#### UserBan

-User's ban logs from all servers they were banned from.